Do I Need an Attorney for a Personal Injury Case in Virginia?

 Insurance Companies and Your Case

-Dealing with insurance companies can be daunting.
-They are not on your side, they are not your neighbor and rarely are you in good hands with them.
-They have resources and legal teams aimed at minimizing payouts.
-Without legal representation, you might be pressured into accepting a settlement that falls short of covering your needs.
+Dealing with insurers can be daunting.
+They have resources and legal teams focused on minimizing payouts.
+Without counsel, you may be pressured into a settlement that doesn’t cover your losses.
 We’re here to level the playing field.

 How Hiring a Lawyer May Affect Your Settlement